Skip to main content

 Nightmare Reaper has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked this game for its gameplay but disliked it for its optimization.

-Nightmare Reaper is a single player game.
+Nightmare Reaper is a single player game with local co-op support.